willr196/guardian-data-streaming/DE/gdpr_obfuscator.md

 It is expected that the code will use the AWS SDK for Python (boto3).
 Code may be tested with any standard tool such as Pytest, Unittest, or Nose.

-Deployment should be on a platform within the AWS ecosystem, such as EC2, ECS or Lambda.
+The library should be suitable for deployment on a platform within the AWS ecosystem, such as EC2, ECS, or Lambda.

 ## Due date